sterlingwes/unocha-flashes/parsed/westbank-raw.md

 * Since 7 October, Israeli forces have injured 3,665 Palestinians, including at least 562\* children; 51 per cent in the context of search-and-arrest and other operations and 41 per cent of them in the context of demonstrations and.
 Another 88 Palestinians have been injured by settlers and 18 other Palestinians injured either by Israeli forces or settlers.
 Some 33 per cent of those injuries have been caused by live ammunition, compared with 9 per cent in the first nine months of 2023.

 ### Settler Violence

+### Settler Violence

+* On 19 and 20 December, two settler attacks resulting in damage to Palestinian-owned property were reported.
+In two of the incidents, Israeli settlers bulldozed privately owned Palestinian lands in Ramin (Tulkarm) and Umm Safa (Ramallah), vandalizing at least 70 olive trees and demolishing an agricultural room.

+* Since 7 October, OCHA has recorded 353 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (35 incidents), damage to Palestinian-owned property (27 incidents), or both casualties and damage to property (46 incidents).

+* The weekly average of incidents since 7 October stands at 33, compared with 21 incidents per week between 1 January and 6 October 2023\.
+The number of incidents since 7 October has declined from 80 incidents in the first week (7-14 October) to 21 incidents between 9 and 14 December.
+One-third of these incidents included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or reportedly seen as supporting the attackers.

+### Displacement (West Bank)

 ### Displacement (West Bank)